|

 self-centeredness, it is time to take an extremely close

 look at your decisions and actions.
+Cultural backgrounds and individual convictions heavily

 influence the decision-making in Wedding Etiquette.